lucianavfxdude/crucifixdoors_spawner/README.md

-# crucifixdoors_spawner
+crucifixdoors_spawner

-a script i made in around october 2024 for scripting practice. this is a **client sided** crucifix which won't work on actual entities. i could try to make it work on the real eyes cliently, i already have a prototype for it.
+cript i made in around october 2024 for scripting practice. this is a **client sided** crucifix which won't work on actual entities.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------